top of page

 A mission for everyone

-The Dallas Symphony Orchestra has a mission to entertain, inspire and change lives through musical excellence.
+The Dallas Symphony Orchestra has a mission to entertain, inspire, and change lives through musical excellence.
 It’s an objective designed to connect with the broadest possible audience.

 The Meyerson, owned and operated by the City of Dallas, regularly serves its audiences by offering an infrared assistive listening system, but as the units aged, there was a need to explore options for replacement.